 Click here to listen to the full sound track sung by Brindley Sherratt, accompanied by Chris Mitchell.

-Click here to view details on all 12 songs from 'Songs of Hope and Peace'.
+Click here to view a list of all the 12 songs and listen to the tracks from the 'Songs of Hope and Peace' collaboration.

 We would love to hear from you.
-Whether you have questions about our music, want to collaborate, learn more, or simply wish to share your thoughts, feel free to get in touch.
+Whether you have questions about our music, want to collaborate, learn more, or simply wish to share your thoughts, do get in touch.

 The reneowed opera singer Brindley Sherratt has recorded the song 'Heaven and Hell'. (click this link to listen).
 If you or your choir perform and record any of the remaining songs, we would be delighted to add your recording to this website.